Notes on the Geography of China: Beijing: Temple of Heaven

 Detail of roof brackets (dougong, literally "block" and "arm").

-Hallowed by tradition as the building may seem, it was only built in 1890, after the previous structure burned a year earlier.
-Jarringly, the timbers are from Oregon and were a gift from Robert Dollar, a Scot who had become a lumberman in the United States and who then had turned shipping magnate, with interests in China.
+Hallowed by tradition as the building may seem, it was most recently rebuilt in 1890, after the previous structure burned a year earlier.
+Jarringly, the timbers are from Oregon and were a gift from Robert Dollar, a Scot who had become a lumberman in the United States and who then had become a shipping magnate, with interests in China.
 Globalization, it seems, has tentacles reaching down to what tourists might judge the most pristine layers of Chinese civilization.